meriac/openbeacon-ng/about.md

 ---
 ### Introduction

-The [OpenBeacon.org](http://www.openbeacon.org/)project provides Active 2.4 GHz RFID Realtime Proximity and Position Tracking using the BlueTooth Low Energy (BLE) compatible [nRF51822](https://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF51822) chip from Nordic Semiconductors.
+The [OpenBeacon.org](http://www.openbeacon.org/) project provides Active 2.4 GHz RFID Realtime Proximity and Position Tracking using the BlueTooth Low Energy (BLE) compatible [nRF51822](https://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF51822) chip from Nordic Semiconductors.

 Location tracking using [OpenBeacon tags](/device.html) can be implemented by running an [OpenBeacon proximity tag firmware](/source#github) that regularly transmits beacon packets.
 Such packets can then be received by [OpenBeacon base stations](http://www.openbeacon.org/EasyReader) in the vicinity.
 Signals received by one or more base stations can then be used to determine the [position of each tag in real time](http://www.openbeacon.org/API).